 The surge protection potential of consumer devices is measured in joules, which is a unit equivalent to one watt applied to an electrical system for one second.
 A surge protector with a higher joule rating can absorb more energy before failing, which translates to more robust and comprehensive surge protection for critical equipment.
 If you plan on protecting expensive or sensitive high-wattage electronic equipment like computers, air conditioners, stereo equipment, or power tools, opting for a heavy-duty surge protector with a joule rating of 3,000 or more is a must.

-When shopping for a heavy-duty surge protector, opt for a unit with a metal chassis instead of a traditional plastic casing for added durability.
+When shopping for something heavy duty, opt for a unit with a metal chassis instead of a traditional plastic casing for added durability.
 A sturdy housing will allow the surge protector to function properly in demanding environments like workshops and studios without potentially cracking or becoming damaged and jeopardizing your equipment in the process.
 Many heavy-duty power strips also conform to industrial safety standards and offer insurance for all connected equipment up to specific amounts, which makes them an ideal choice for commercial and professional use.

 Best heavy-duty surge protector: Tripp Lite Isobar 6